MrHsiehVCS/unit5-pp/README.md

 # Unit 5 Programming Project

-For this project, you will be writing three different classes: `Dice`, `Card`, and `MyMath`.
+For this project, you will be writing four different classes from scratch: `Dice`, `Card`, `MyMath`, and `InputHelper`.
 Make sure to properly JavaDoc your code and to use proper data encapsulation.

 ## PART A - `Dice.java`